GeneralMine/Touchscreen-Toggle/README.md

 # ToogleTouchScreen
 Toggle your touchscreen with just a button!
+Made to resolve false touch inputs of my Microsoft Surface Pro.

 ## How it works
 The powershell script looks for your touchscreen device using keywords you provide in the script file.
 Currently, it's set to `Precise touch`, which matches the touchscreen of a Surface 5.